emredenizozer/cqrs-demo/README.md

 The flexibility created by migrating to CQRS allows a system to better evolve over time and prevents update commands from causing merge conflicts at the domain level.

+### What is Event Sourcing?
+Event Sourcing defines an approach where all the changes that are made to an object or entity, are stored as a sequence of immutable events to an event store, as opposed to storing just the current state.
+So it is a pattern for storing data as events in an append-only log.
+Every change made is represented as an event, and appended to the event log.
+An entity’s current state can be created by replaying all the events in order of occurrence.
+The system information is sourced from the events.
+As the event has already happened, it’s always referred to in the past tense (with a past-participle verb, such as AccountClosedEvent).

 ### CQRS Demo Project with Spring Boot, Kafka, MongoDB and MySQL
 Sample bank account project that aims to use CQRS notion to segregate
 * handling commands, namely, OpenAccountCommand, DepositFundsCommand, WithdrawFundsCommand, CloseAccountCommand and RestoreReadDbCommand